In this section

 ▫$D—a chain of <subdomain>.<domain> transformed into dc=<subdomain>,dc=<domain>;

-•If the <filter> condition requires using special characters (for example: '*', '(', ')', '\', the character with code 0) as usual ones, they should be formatted as \XX.
-Besides, special characters in the LDAP URL are encoded using %XX sequences.
-For example, when using the '/' character in a URL in the ldapi scheme as a part of the path to a local LDAP server socket, this character is encoded as %2f.
+•If the <filter> condition requires using special characters (for example: *, (, ), \, the character with code 0) as usual ones, they should be formatted as \XX.
+In addition, special characters in LDAP URLs are encoded using %XX sequences.
+For example, when using the / character in a URL in the ldapi scheme as a part of the path to a local LDAP server socket, this character is encoded as %2f.

-•As allowed extensions in <extensions>, only StartTLS and 1.3.6.1.4.1.1466.20037 are supported, they use TLS (i.e. a protected connection with the LDAP server is established, even if the use of the ldaps protected scheme is not explicitly indicated).
-If the name of the used extension is preceded by the character '!', then the use of TLS is required, i.e. in case it is impossible to establish the secure connection, the request will not be handled.
-Otherwise, the request will be handled even if the secure connection is not established.
+•As allowed extensions in <extensions>, only StartTLS and 1.3.6.1.4.1.1466.20037 are supported, they use TLS (i.e. a secure connection with an LDAP server is established, even if the use of the ldaps secure scheme is not explicitly indicated).
+If the name of the used extension is preceded by the ! character, then the use of TLS is required, i.e. in case it is impossible to establish a secure connection, the request will not be performed.
+Otherwise, the request will be performed even if a secure connection is not established.

 |

-These extensions cannot be used with the protected ldaps scheme.
-For more information refer to RFC 4516 or man ldap_search_ext_s.
+These extensions cannot be used with the secure ldaps scheme.
+For more information, refer to RFC 4516 or man ldap_search_ext_s.

 |